 Since entering my 40s a few years ago, I’ve had no interest in “moving up” any workplace ladder.
-That’s not to express there haven’t been opportunities nor potential for it – but I simply don’t want it.
-It’s not what I desire in my current workplace setting.
-Rather, I’m pursuing something different in my life and work – something more meaningful than extra hours in a cubicle, in a meeting room; where outcomes seem far less important than outputs – just getting $hit done.
+That’s not to express there haven’t been opportunities nor potential for it – but I simply don’t want it – it’s not something that defines me.

 I’d like to seize more opportunities (and time) for experiences.

 Some money goals are easy to define – establish an emergency fund comes to mind.
 But I have much broader life goals than money sitting in the bank.
 Travel experiences are important to me – and those desires for experiences grow as I get older.
 Money is important to me, to some degree, to be able to fund those experiences locally or aboard.
 Experiences could be (and have been) a local craft beer festival.
 It could be a desire to visit Chile or another international country in another year.
 It could be anywhere and everywhere in between.

 I feel money can offer some of that financial flexibility.
 Enjoy experiences in closer to the present day.
 You only go around this life once.

 I’d like to reduce my stress and improve my well-being.

 Back to my recent EI report, I’ve been reminded that my financial goals are aligned with my values.
 And…aligning my values to how I work and play reduces my stress significantly.
 I don’t want to feel I need a certain job to maintain a certain income.
 I want to let go of expectations about the future.
 I want to let go of outcomes I think I have control over.
 I want to let go of any financial worry.